I have tried out both Slimfast and Almased – and below is my honest opinion about them. I hope that this helps!

 In summary – Slimfast tastes good, is filling and seems to have a lot of my daily vitamins in it.
 It fills me up enough to avoid one meal and snacking, so I think that is a positive thing.
 On the negative side, there are a lot of ingredients that do not seem natural in Slimfast, so I would be worried about consuming this over the long term.

-So I decided to have a nice Slimfast shake for breakfast, but of course there was no milk.
-So I thought rice cereal (I’m trying to reduce wheat) – still no milk.
+So I decided to have a nice Slimfast shake for breakfast, but of course there was no milk, and then I thought – AHAH – rice cereal (I’m trying to reduce wheat) – still no milk.
 So then I thought, OK I’ll try an Almased.
+It doesn’t need milk!

 Almased Weight Loss Shakes